NickJD/ORForise/README.md

 ```
 ### Compare different novel annotations with each other on a single Genome:

-If a Gold Standard Genome Annotation is not available or a direct comparison between two or more tools is wanted,
+If a reference Genome Annotation is not available or a direct comparison between two or more tools is wanted,
 ORForise can be used as the example below.

 #### Example: